NATIONAL BADMINTON MUSEUM

 Volunteers realising the importance of recording and preserving badminton’s heritage formed a committee in 2003 resulting in the launch of the National Badminton Museum.
 The Museum has one of the finest and most comprehensive collections of badminton artefacts, archives and memorabilia in the world.
 The collection is displayed and can be seen at the National Badminton Centre, Bradwell Rd.
 Loughton Lodge, Milton Keynes MK8 9LA, which is the home of English badminton.

 In 2007 the Museum was granted Charity Status coinciding with a generous legacy left to the Museum by the late Audrey Stone nee Dance, a former English international badminton player.
 To comply with the Charity Commission regulations the National Badminton Museum is now managed by Trustees and a working party of volunteers are responsible for the day-to-day running of the Museum.

-A large amount of reference material is available in the office of the National Badminton Museum which is usually open Tuesday mornings between 9.30 am and 12.30pm.
+A large amount of reference material is available in the office of the National Badminton Museum which is usually open Thursday between 1.00pm. and 3.00pm.
 Please contact the Museum for an appointment.

 Visitors are welcome to look round the Museum unescorted at any time the National Badminton Centre is open -normally 9am to 8pm every day.

 If you have any badminton memorabilia, archive material or any other items and would like to donate them to the Museum please contact us.

 For further information on the National Badminton Museum at Milton Keynes or to become a ‘Friend of the Museum’, please e-mail: email@example.com